chengz9126/Catalyst-Detector/Chemical fingerprints.md

-Catalyst-DetTransition metal oxide catalysts with metal dopants are a class of catalysts that have been widely studied for their potential in a variety of chemical reactions.
+Transition metal oxide catalysts with metal dopants are a class of catalysts that have been widely studied for their potential in a variety of chemical reactions.
 Their chemical fingerprints can include several properties that are related to the transition metal oxide and the dopant metal.

 - Elemental composition: This includes the ratio of transition metal to dopant metal, as well as the oxidation states of the transition metal and dopant metal.